The monarch butterfly is in trouble.

 In spring of 2018, OPPD volunteers spread seed mix at a “Prairie in Progress” site near the utility’s Nebraska City Station (NCS).
 At the OPPD Arboretum in the heart of Omaha, 2,000 pollinator plant plugs were also installed for a pollinator garden.

 OPPD is also restoring parcels of land at the decommissioning Fort Calhoun Nuclear Station (FCS).
 Along with the habitats at NCS and the arboretum, OPPD plans others on property near 142nd and State streets and on 70-acres of prairie land at FCS.

 In all, OPPD plans on converting 260 acres into natural butterfly habitat, but will continue looking at other locations that could also be converted into prairie beyond what has already been identified.

 The project is a joint effort between OPPD’s Environmental Affairs and Facilities Operation & Maintenance departments and the Save Our Monarchs Foundation.

 Emily Muth, Environmental Affairs administrator at OPPD, said the transformation doesn’t happen overnight.
 It requires initial labor, but the prairie is a sound, long-term management plan once established.

-“If we can do something more to reduce our costs and yet promote biodiversity within our landscapes, it is a win-win for everybody,” Muth said.
+“If we can do something to reduce our costs, yet promote biodiversity within our landscapes, it is a win-win for everybody,” Muth said.

 Gilbert said they planted a mix of 70 different grasses and wildflowers this spring.
-A good “structure” will be established within five years.
+A good “structure” will establish within five years.
 Milkweed, golden rod and a few other plants are popping up already this year, he said.

 Gilbert has been working with OPPD officials to develop the prairie sites.
 The process includes the right mix for ground-nesting birds, migratory birds, insects and pollinators.